Thursday, May 23, 2013Mostly Cloudy 20°C

 The natural harbor created by the sand spit must have been a major draw for John Graves Simcoe when he founded the town of York.
 The threat of attack by American forces was still a very real possibility and the protection of the sandbar would have provided a valuable advantage to forces defending the nearby town.
 At the time of its construction, Fort York guarded the only entrance to Toronto's bay.

-The lighthouse is famous as the scene of a grisly unsolved murder purportedly carried out by local soldiers looking for bootlegged booze at the lighthouse.
-J.P.
-Radan Muller, the victim, was killed on the stairs, chopped up and buried nearby.
-Several soldiers were charged with the crime but none were convicted.
-Legend has it Radan Muller's ghost is said to still haunt the building and the land nearby on foggy nights.
+The lighthouse is famous as the scene of a grisly unsolved murder purportedly carried out by local soldiers looking for bootlegged booze, or perhaps alcohol tax duty, at the lighthouse (the motive for the crime is unclear all these centuries later.)
+The body of the victim, German-born lighthouse keeper J.P.
+Radelm端ller, was never found.
+Two soldiers were charged with the crime, but neither were convicted.

 Over a hundred years later, in 1973, the federal government spent over $10 million dredging the gap deep enough to handle all ship traffic in and our of the Inner Harbor.
 The material pulled from the lake was used with other fill to create the Leslie Street Spit (officially the Outer Harbour East Headland) - part of an aborted project to create an Outer Harbor and protective headland.